 My Personal Au Pair Experiences

-BIO: Yara Coelho exchanged the comforts of home 16 years ago, for a life on the road.
-She has been traveling the world mixing a love for vegetarian food, alternative living and low-impact traveling.
+Author’s Bio: Yara Coelho exchanged the comforts of home 16 years ago, for a life on the road.
+She has been traveling the world mixing a love for vegetarian food, alternative living, and low-impact traveling.
 She’s is the author of travel and inspirational blog, Heart of a Vagabond.
-Join her daily updates and news on Facebook.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, we receive a small commission.
 This will never cost you extra and in many cases you receive a special discount.
 We appreciate your support!